odedkovach/aionboarding/README.md

    - `OPENAI_API_KEY` - Your OpenAI API key
    - `COMPANY_HOUSE_API_KEY` - Your Companies House API key

-4. Render will automatically:
-   - Set up a web service for the API
-   - Create a managed Redis instance
-   - Link them together

-5. Once deployed, you can access your API at the URL provided by Render
+4. Once deployed, you can access your API at the URL provided by Render

 ## API Endpoints